 Definition of a medium-sized business

-There are currently approximately 35,000 medium-sized businesses across the UK, accounting for 1% of all UK businesses at the end of 2018.
+There are currently approximately 36,000 medium-sized businesses across the UK, accounting for 1% of all UK businesses in 2019.

 How will the size of your business affect your commercial insurance?